-H.R.
-3519, the Bureau of Consumer Financial Protection Accountability and Transparency Act of 2013 (Neugebauer) would undo the CFPB's independence from the often-politicized Congressional appropriations process, again, radically singling it out from protections against political interference that are currently granted to the Federal Reserve, the OCC and the FDIC.
-Subjecting the CFPB to the appropriations process would give Wall Street and the worst elements of the financial services industry endless lobbying opportunities to deny the CFPB the funding to do its job if and when the regulator took action the industry did not like.
+- HR 3193 now also includes H.R.
+3519 (Neugebauer), the so-called Bureau of Consumer Financial Protection Accountability and Transparency Act of 2013, which would undo the CFPB's independence from the often-politicized Congressional appropriations process.
+Again, this provision radically singles CFPB out from protections against political interference that are currently granted to the Federal Reserve, the OCC and the FDIC.
+Subjecting the CFPB to the appropriations process would give Wall Street and the worst elements of the financial services industry endless lobbying opportunities to deny the CFPB the funding to do its job if and when the regulator took action the industry did not like. - HR 3193 also now includes H.R.
+2571 (Duffy), the so-called Consumer Right to Financial Privacy Act, which is redundant since it would require the CFPB to protect consumer privacy, something it already does when consumers submit personally identifiable information (PII) to it, under existing privacy protection requirements of Section 1022 of the Dodd-Frank Act of 2010, and something it already does when it studies datasets that do not include PII.
+As the Director and his colleagues have repeatedly testified, the CFPB does not collect information to study consumers; rather, it collects data-as other regulators do in order to study markets.

-H.R.
-3193, the so-called Consumer Financial Protection Safety and Soundness Improvement Act, would weaken the CFPB's independence by strengthening the Financial Stability Oversight Council's already- unique authority to overturn CFPB rules.
-This bill would weaken the structure of the CFPB and would go against Congressional intent to unify consumer protection in one body clearly defined as part of the overall bank regulatory system.
-It is additionally unnecessary as CFPB is already the only agency whose rules can be overturned by other agencies.

-The remaining two bills under consideration are apparently designed to address a non-problem, the CFPB's collection and use of data.
-As the director and his colleagues have repeatedly testified, the CFPB does not collect information to study consumers; rather it collects data-as other regulators do - in order to study markets.
 Indeed, a number of privacy organizations have previously indicated that they have no concerns with the CFPB's collection and use of data.
 The bulk of the CFPB's data collection is of de-identified datasets from industry vendors.
-The CFPB cannot identify individual consumers from these data because the personally identifiable information (PII) has already been stripped.
-(Attached find a copy of that memo from privacy groups).

-H.R.
-3183, a bill to provide consumers with a free annual disclosure of information the Bureau of Consumer Financial Protection maintains on them is unnecessary.
-The only time that the CFPB obtains specific personally identifiable information (PII) about consumers is when the consumer has provided it herself, for example in a complaint to the CFPB Complaints Database, or when the information is collected through the already-protected supervisory process.

-H.R.
-2571, the so-called Consumer Right to Financial Privacy Act is redundant; it would require the CFPB to protect consumer privacy, something it already does when consumers submit PII to it, under existing privacy protection requirements of Section 1022 of the Dodd-Frank Act of 2010.
-Its further amendment to the 1978 Right to Financial Privacy Act (eliminating 12 USC Section 3413(r) of RFPA) would illogically limit the CFPB's supervisory access differently than that of all the other prudential regulators, including the OCC, Federal Reserve, Federal Reserve Banks and the FDIC, among numerous other exceptions provided by Section 3413 (exceptions (a)-(q) would be retained, only (r), affecting the CFPB, would be removed).
+The CFPB cannot identify individual consumers from these data because the personally identifiable information (PII) has already been stripped. - The inclusion of HR 2571's further amendment to the 1978 Right to Financial Privacy Act (eliminating 12 USC Section 3413(r) of RFPA) would illogically limit the CFPB's supervisory access in a way that is different than that of all the other prudential regulators, including the OCC, Federal Reserve, Federal Reserve Banks and the FDIC, among numerous other exceptions provided by Section 3413 (exceptions (a)-(q) would be retained, only (r), affecting the CFPB, would be removed).
 The agency's data resources help it to fulfill its mandate to examine financial products and act as an advocate for consumers.
 This is important in allowing the agency to counteract the information edge enjoyed by large banks, which are too often able to offer consumers products that add nothing of value but whose fees add considerably to bank profitability.

 Thank you for your consideration of our views.
-If accepted, each of these proposed bills would weaken the Consumer Bureau, prevent it from doing its job and instead serve the interests of Wall Street.
-We urge you to oppose these and similar bills designed to handcuff the CFPB at the expense of consumers.
-The CFPB is the first federal agency with only one job - protecting consumers in the financial marketplace - and for the agency to fulfill its mission it needs to continue to possess the tools necessary to be able to do its job effectively.
+If accepted, the proposed legislation would weaken the Consumer Bureau, prevent it from doing its job and instead serve the interests of Wall Street.
+We urge you to oppose this and any similar bills designed to handcuff the CFPB at the expense of consumers.
+The CFPB is the first federal agency with only one job - protecting consumers in the financial marketplace.
+The agency is doing that job well, and there is much work that remains to be done.
+The bills incorporated into HR 3193 would take away the tools it needs to do its job and undermine its mission.
+Passage of HR 3193 would harm consumers and empower the worst elements of the financial industry.